 The mother of the earth, the origin of the world, is present to some extent in all the ancestral mythologies of the human being.
-The earth, Gaia, joined with Uranus, the sky, and they generated all the other gods that exist on the face of the earth.
+The earth, Gaia, joined with Uranus, the sky, and they generated all the other gods on the earth’s face.

 Hesiod, an author of the most famous Theogony, argues that before Gaia there was only chaos, which symbolized confusion, the primordial union of the whole.
-Gaia was ‘the mother of all living beings’ as an ancient Greek hymn says.
+As an ancient Greek hymn says, Gaia was ‘the mother of all living beings’.

 “Gaia I will sing, the universal mother, very ancient, who nourishes all beings, those who live on earth; those who walk, those in the sea and those who fly, all feed on the abundance that you grant.